-Further, Airport Plan Condition 9(3) requires that this Traffic and Access CEMP take into account Table 28-8 of the EIS which states the CEMP should also be prepared in consultation with Transport for NSW (TfNSW) (including Sydney Metro) and relevant local councils.
+Further, Airport Plan Condition 9(3) requires that this Traffic and Access CEMP consider Table 28-8 of the EIS which states the CEMP should also be prepared in consultation with Transport for NSW (TfNSW) (including Sydney Metro) and relevant local councils.

-Consultation was undertaken during the development of this CEMP during the review and update of Revisions 0 and 1 in 2018, Revision 2 in 2019, Revision 3 in 2021, and Revision 4 in 2022.
-A summary of the stakeholder and government agency consultation undertaken and used to inform the review and finalisation of Revision 4 is presented in Table 2.
+Consultation was undertaken during the development of this CEMP during the review and update of Revisions 0 and 1 in 2018, Revision 2 in 2019, Revision 3 in 2021, Revision 4 in 2022 and this Revision 5 in 2024.
+A summary of the stakeholder and government agency consultation undertaken and used to inform the review and finalisation of Revision 5 is presented in Table 2.